mitranim/tabularius/doc/guideline.md

 * Always space with `flex gap-*`.
 * Never use margins.
 * Padding is always all-around: `p-*`, never `pb-*`, `pt-*`, etc.
+  * The existing counter-examples in the code are legacy; ignore.
 * In inline text, space-out with regular space characters.
 * The default unit of spacing is `1rem`, corresponding to 4 units in Tailwind classes.